streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 showH2InSideNav: true
 ---

-Below, we'll show you how to use [Firehose](/operate/concepts/) to sync and stream Cosmos Based Chains.
+Below, we'll show you how to use [Firehose](/operate/concepts/) to sync and stream Cosmos Chains.

 ---